 In order to start using this new feature: add the files that will be used as Dockerfiles, to the Docker Recognized File Type in the Preferences | Editor | File Types .

 With the Docker plugin you can select a dockerfile from the dropdown list in the Run/Debug Configurations.

 Another improvement we made for working with dockerfiles, is that the docker plugin can set environment variables in the container during the docker build.

 The Stopped Containers and Untagged Images filters are now available from the Filter icon in the gutter of the Docker Tool Window.

-Please take into account that the Docker plugin is not bundled yet, and so in order to test the new functionality, so don’t forget to update the plugin.
+Please take into account that the Docker plugin is not bundled yet, and in order to test the new functionality, you need to update this plugin.